-The Center for the Advancement of Christian Education (CACE) is a vision of the Sid & Carol Verdoorn Foundation, Dordt College, and Christian school thought leaders from around the world.
+The Center for the Advancement of Christian Education (CACE) is a vision of the Sid & Carol Verdoorn Foundation, Dordt University, and Christian school thought leaders from around the world.
 Our reason for being is to walk alongside Christian schools who are committed to teaching from a Biblical perspective.
 We exist for the sustainability, improvement, innovation, advocacy, and promotion of Christian education at all levels of learning.

 Among the rural villages of central Africa, there is a proverb that states, “You can go faster alone but farther together.”
 CACE believes that this piece of wisdom is critical for Christian education to flourish throughout the world.
 Just as the African villagers picked up new wisdom and innovative ideas as they traveled through the region, Christian educators can do the same.
 CACE is dedicated to facilitating this process of sharing best practices in Christian education – collaborating with Christian school thought leaders, innovative practitioners, and Christian education supporters of all shapes and sizes to promote, innovate, advocate, improve, and sustain Christian education at all levels.

 Dr. Tim Van Soelen serves as the Director of CACE.
 Tim is also a professor of education at Dordt University, teaching courses in Educational Leadership, Philosophy of Education, and Research Methods to graduate and undergraduate education majors.
 Prior to teaching at Dordt, he served as the principal/CEO of Calvin Christian School in Sioux Falls, South Dakota, as an assistant principal for Redlands Christian School in Redlands, California, and a middle school math and computer teacher in Redlands.
 Tim has his undergraduate degree from Dordt University and advanced degrees from Azusa Pacific University and the University of South Dakota.